hpe-design/icons/README.md

 # HPE Simple Icons

-Hewlett Packard Enterprise has a set of bespoke icons classified as "simple" for use as glyphs or actionable elements for your app or website designs.
-Following the brand esthetic, all icons use a stroke based style, while social icons for brands like Twitter, Facebook or LinkedIn adhere to their brands style.
+Hewlett Packard Enterprise has a set of bespoke icons classified as "simple" for use as glyphs or actionable elements for your app or website design that is part of the larger "Visual Storytelling" aspect of HPE's brand.
+All icons use a stroke based style, while social icons for brands like Twitter, Facebook or LinkedIn adhere to their brands style.*

 ---